 He adds: “The protein component is, of course, very beneficial but the product also gives 60 per cent fibre, which is really good for guts.”
 And consumers needn’t be concerned about a strong taste.
 “Usually, people’s concerns with fenugreek is that it can taste bitter but this formula tastes very neutral and won’t impact products negatively from a taste point of view.”

-According to Zaveri, THIC’s sales volumes have already exceeded his hopes – a reflection of the increased interest in healthy eating and veganism in Australia.
+According to Zaveri, THIC’s sales volumes have already exceeded his hopes – a reflection of the increased interest in healthy eating, vegan ingredients and veganism in Australia.
 “The organic and vegan segment is definitely growing,” he says.
 “More and more people want those products.”